BEST PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2022)

 #2: Always a Witch (2019)

 Netflix Synopsis: A young 17th-century witch time travels to the future to save the man she loves, but first must adjust to present-day Cartagena and defeat a dark rival.

 Why You Should Check This Out: Who doesn’t love time-traveling stories about witches?
 The Colombian series takes place in both the present-day and the 17th-century.

 Netflix Synopsis: A plucky orphan whose passions run deep finds an unlikely home with a spinster and her soft-spoken bachelor brother.
 Based on “Anne of Green Gables.”

-Why You Should Check This Out: Okay, so this particular period drama on Netflix doesn’t ‘much’ resemble the beloved books.
+Why You Should Check This Out: Okay, so this particular period drama on Netflix doesn’t ‘much’ resemble the beloved books set on Prince Edward Island.
 Still, the characters are well-drawn out, and the production quality is excellent.

 While some may have a hard time with plot points that deviate drastically from the novels, you can still enjoy this period drama as a separate entity.

 On another Avonlea tidbit, R.H.
 Thompson (Jasper Dale) plays Matthew Cuthbert to perfection.

 This adaptation has sweet romances, outstanding characterization, and brilliant performances.

 #4 The Bonfire of Destiny (2019)